stefanotempesta/ConfidentialMessenger/README.md

 # ConfidentialMessenger
-ConfidentialMessenger is a web chat application that utilizes the confidential computing capabilities of Azure to protect data (in this case the contacts list) while in use.
-It modifies and builds on a simple chat application described in https://pusher.com/tutorials/chat-aspnet/ introducing the feature to store contact list data in an environment with confidential computing support.
-The system can be configured to use either an Azure confidential database or a confidential enclave in an Azure virtual machine to store the sensitive data.
+ConfidentialMessenger is a web chat application that demonstrates the use of Azure confidential computing features to protect data.
+The application modifies and builds on a simple web chat application described in the following tutorial, https://pusher.com/tutorials/chat-aspnet/.
+The main modification is to use Azure confidential computing technologies to store the contacts list which is considered to be a sensitive data for the system.
+The two ways the contact list is to be stored is:
+  a. stored in a confidential database created in this way,confidential database you create in this way: https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15
+  b. stored in a confidential enclave which can be created in Azure using a special VM: https://docs.microsoft.com/en-us/azure/confidential-computing/quick-create-portal

-# A. Using Confidential SQL Database in Azure
+# A. Using Confidential SQL Database

 The simpler way to include confidential computing in your application is to use an Azure SQL database with such support.
 To learn more about confidential SQL databases, refer to the following document. https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15